 - Keep the Recorder As Steady as Possible No matter you’re moving or not, make sure that your camera is steady and stable.

 - Take additional Videos Don’t be a nerd while recording Hunting with your camcorder.
-There is much stuff that take place around the main sports action.
+There is much stuff that takes place around the main sports action.
 Keep them on your record while the actions are not taking place.

 One fine solution is to bring on a camcorder that has a port for an external microphone.
-If your camcorder has so, you can get a microphone with foam sleeve(to avoid wind noise).
-If the foam seems not strong enough to eliminate the wind noise, you can also go for a trick called the deadcat trick.
+If your camcorder has so, you can get a microphone with a foam sleeve(to avoid wind noise).
+If the foam seems not strong enough to eliminate the wind noise, you can also go for a trick called the dead-cat trick.